 4.0 grams of Agar Agar

-1 1/2 tsp. of Kold-Kiss® concentrated sodium benzoate solution
+2.4 grams of Kold-Kiss® concentrated sodium benzoate solution

 Fruit Processing Directions:

 If you have fresh berries then freeze them first and then thaw them.
 Freezing helps to break up the cell structure to make the later extraction of the pulp and juice relatively easy.
 They can best be thawed in the microwave oven to a slightly warm temperature.
+Note also that if the dish is covered with plastic wrap the fruit can be brought to a boiling temperature in the microwave oven, and that really makes later separation of the juice from the seeds easy, with or without the Food Mill attachment described next.

 If you have the Food Mill attachment described earlier, use it to separate the pulp and juice from the seeds, and then discard the seeds.

-If you do not have the Food Mill attachment described earlier, you can process the thawed berries on slow to medium speed in a bowl using a stand electric mixer for about three minutes.
+If you do not have the Food Mill attachment described earlier, you can process the berries on slow to medium speed in a bowl using a stand electric mixer for about three minutes.
 That helps to separate the seeds from the pulp and juice.
 Then put all of that mixture into a large fine mesh sieve over a large bowl and stir until nothing is left in the sieve except seeds and pulp.
 Then press on the pulp and seeds with a small spatula or the back of a spoon to get the pulp to go through the sieve, rubbing across the pulp and seeds fairly firmly, multiple times, until only the seeds and a tiny bit of pulp remain in the sieve.
 Discard the seeds and residual pulp.

 Now follow the directions below for making the syrup.